Dovyski/dovyski.github.io/README.md

 `charcoal-source-sans-checkpoint` tag (`08ec2aa`).
 The editorial redesign lives on `design/editorial-refresh`.

+The 1960s spaceflight direction is on `design/spaceflight`.
+Its homepage portrait was created with the built-in image generation tool using the existing profile photo as the identity reference; the prompt is saved in `_design/spaceflight-image-prompt.md`.

 With a clean working tree, switch between designs using `git switch master` and `git switch design/editorial-refresh`.
 Restart the preview server after switching branches so the generated pages are rebuilt together.